l. Bougainvilleas are everywhere. They blossom year round. We walk down lanes strewn with petals.

 by Henry Makow PhD

-Mexico is a second world country.
+Mexico is a second-world country.
 It combines the comforts of the first world (if you have some dinero) with the charm of the third world.
 I now live in a town like Aspen Colorado, surrounded by hills, except cheaper, no snow and more Mexicans.

 Here are ten things I like and five things I don't like, in no particular order.

 1) Fruit and vegetables are plentiful, cheap and garden fresh.
 Limes, pomegranates, tangerines and avocados grow in peoples' yards.
 There is a large variety of exotic birds and animals, trees and cacti.
+Even the cacti bear fruit and flowers.

 Left, Cranes nest in the tree tops.